tianjialiu/SMOKE-Policy-Tool/README.md

 The repository should then appear in the top-left panel under 'Reader' as 'users/smokepolicytool/public'.
 The GEE Javascript playground is a code editor with a map and console to display or print results.

 ### Step 3: Diving into the GUI
-Click the 'UI_SMOKEPolicyTool' script in the 'users/smokepolicytool/public' repository.
+Click the 'UI_SMOKEPolicyTool.js' script in the 'users/smokepolicytool/public' repository.
 The script should appear in the code editor.
 Click 'Run' in the top-right corner of the code editor to activate the UI.

 ## Publications
 1. Marlier, M.E., T. Liu, K. Yu, J.J.
 Buonocore, S.N.
 Koplitz, R.S.
 DeFries, L.J.
 Mickley, D.J.
 Jacob, J. Schwartz, B.S.
 Wardhana, and S.S.
 Myers (in prep).
 Fires, Smoke Exposure, and Public Health: An Integrative Framework to Maximize Health Benefits from Peatland Restoration.